 - Ethics, theories of justice and justice systems (Dr Katerina Sidiropoulou)

-- Inequality in education and economic development (Dr Petra Sauer)
+- Inequality in education (Dr Petra Sauer)

 - Public policy, and the politics of organisations (Dr Rob Willis, Dr Swetketu Patnaik)

 - Strategic alliances and partnerships (Dr Swetketu Patnaik)

 - International business (Prof Antonella Zucchella, Dr Swetketu Patnaik, Dr Sandra Selmanovic)

 For more information on the centre, please contact Prof Nick Drydakis